-The Notification dated 22nd December, 2014 has taken out the industrial shedf, school, college, nostel for influcational institution from the requirement of prior Environment Clearance (EC) under EtA Notification, 1906 and stoulated that such buildings shall ensure sustainable environmental management, solid and sould waste management, rain, water harvesting and may use recycled materials such as fly ash bricks.
-These Guidelines will be applicable to all buildings and constructions which come under the artist of Notification has 3 Cl.
-(E.), 3252 of 22nd.
+The Nonfication dated 22nd December, 2014 has taken out the industrial shed, school, college, hostel for educational institution from the requirement of prior Environment Clearance (EC) under EIA Notification.
+2006 and stipulated that such buildings shall ensure sustainable environmental management, solid and liquid waste management, rain water harvesting and may use recycled materials such as fly ash bricks.
+These Guidelines will be applicable to all buildings and constructions which come under the arribit of Notification No. S.O.
+(E.) 3252 of 22nd.
 December 2014.
-To ensure sustainable environment management these guidelines as suited will be applicable on the projects under Item 8 (a) of EIA Notification in addition to the conditions stipulated in the EC.
+To ensure sustainable environment management these guidelines as suited will be applicable on the projects under Item 8 (a) of EIA Notification in addition to the conditions stipulated in the EC

-Land Air Noise Water Energy Biological Socio-economic, and Solid & other Waste Management are the main environment facets to be considered in relation to pre, during & post building construction, therefore, it is necessary to ascertain the baseline data of these environmental facets.
+Land Air, Noise, Water, Energy, Biological, Socio-economic, and Solid & other Waste Management are the main environment facets to be considered in relation to pre, during & post building construction, therefore, it in necessary to ascertain the baseline date of these environmental facets.

-The project proponent should file the information about description of project as per points described below prior to start of the project information pertaining to compliance on other points be filed at six monthly interval to the respective State Pollution Control Board and the Regional Office of the Ministry of Environment Forests and Climate Change.
+The project proponent should file the information about description of project as per points described below prior to start of the project Information pertaining to compliance on other points be filed at six monthly interval to the respective State Potution Control Board and the Regional Office of the Ministry of Environment, Forests and Climate Change.

-The compliance of the following will be ensured by the respective State Poliution Control Board before giving Consent-to-Operate to industries and by the Local Urban Bodies and the Development Authorities while giving the 'Occupancy Certificate' to the buildings and constructions.
-These Certificates should be submitted by the above authorities to the Regional Office of MuEFGC.
-Ministry of Environment, Forest and Climate Change can assess/evaluate/monitor the compliance of conditions enumerated in the Guidelines through serfication by Regional Offices or deputed organisations / person.
+The compliance of the following will be ensured by the respective State Pollution Control Board before giving Consent-to-Operate to industries and by the Local Urban Bodies and the Development Authorities white aving the 'Occupancy Certificate' to the buildings and constructions.
+These Certificates should be submitted by the above authorities to the Regional Office of MoEFGC Ministry of Environment, Forest and Climate Change can assess/evaluate/monitor the compliance of conditions enumerated in the Buildelines through ventication by Regional Offices or deputed organisations / person implementation and monitoring parameters to be included in local by-laws.
+Environmental S Parameters No. Brief description of the project Pro-requisition of Name of the Project.
+Survey number.
+Village, Taluka, District, State to be mentioned with Google Earth Image and GPS Co-ordinates of the plot to be